taylordotfish/freeze/README.md

 have changed.
 If many sections have now become silent, it may be more convenient to click the Clear button in the GUI, which clears all recorded audio.

+**Note:** Currently, copying/cloning instances of Freeze in Ardour (and perhaps other DAWs) causes issues—until this is fixed, as a workaround, add each instance of Freeze individually instead of copying/cloning.

 Real-time safety